-Thanks to our Guest Star Michael for contributing the following reviews.
-He’s becoming a regular book-reviewing wizard!
+Thanks to our Guest Star Michelle for contributing the following reviews.
+She’s becoming a regular book-reviewing wizard!

 Like other Tom Holt books, you either get the humour or you don’t!
 Having read “May Contain Traces of Magic” by the same author, I was looking forward to another rather zany novel.
 The Ostar, who we later find out are actually intelligent dogs, have sent an equally intelligent bomb to blow Earth to smithereens, all because us humans are being very noisy.
 The bomb gets cold feet about the whole blowing oneself up bit and decides to send a probe down to Earth to see if it can find out why the natives are making so much noise and whether the defences are up to saving Earth from an alien invasion and whether it really can get away with a nice peaceful life.

 So, lots of role reversal and personification of normally inanimate objects, an outsider’s rather skewed view of humans and a race against time to save the Earth.